lucasvmiguel/url-shortener/README.md

 # url-shortener

-This project creates short URLS to share, by default this application will not run with mongo, but you can change this in [server config](server)
+This project creates short URLS to share.
+By default, this application will not run with mongo, but you can change this in [server config](server)

 ## Requirements
 * Nodejs